cortex-js/compute-engine/src/docs/guide-domains.md

 ["Function", "RealNumber", "Integer"]
 ```

-Parametric domains are represented as special expressions: they are functions
-with one of the domain constructors below and their arguments are domain
+Domain expressions are functions with one of the domain constructors below as
-literals or other parametric domain expressions.
+their head.

-By default, compatibility is determined by using invariance of the arguments of
+By default, compatibility between two domains is determined by using invariance
-the parametric domain function.
+of the arguments of the domain function.

 <div class=symbols-table>